Akshayknchalapalli/SalesFlow-BE/authentication-service/README.md

 - JWT tokens are used for authentication
 - Passwords are encrypted using BCrypt
 - Role-based access control is implemented
-- Tenant-based isolation is enforced
+- Schema-based tenant isolation is enforced
+- Each tenant has a dedicated database schema named `tenant_<tenantName>`

 ### Environment Variables